 Kids pick up on adult stress.
 So don’t approach it with the expectation of getting the perfect picture today.
 Not having stringent expectations and just shooting when the moment feels right can relieve a lot of stress from you and make it more enjoyable for everyone involved.
 So what if you don’t get amazing images today?
 There’s always tomorrow!
 While you are in that relaxed mindset, make sure you keep up engaging interaction with your kids.
 The more engaging you are, the more engaged they will be, thus providing you with many clickable moments that will capture the true essence of who they are when they’re with you.

-It’s easy to let the camera take over when you set out to photograph your children.
+It’s easy to let the camera take over when you set out to get great photos of your kids.
 It’s wise to have it on and ready, but make sure you don’t let it monopolize the time you are sharing together.
 You don’t need 45 pictures of them hanging an ornament on the tree.
 Shoot a few and move on, immediately returning to the activity you are engaged in with them.
 If you put the moments first and the image taking second, your child or children won’t be frustrated with the constant pressure to perform or break from their enjoyment.
 You can easily capture wonderful memories of them while remaining in the moment if you pick and choose the most important seconds.

 Look for good light